-A medley of music, language, stories, and culture secreted away in the Missouri Ozarks now has an important voice in the tapestry of this world.
-With the blessing of the Creole people of the Midwest, Dennis Stroughmatt et l’Esprit Creole are its passionate ambassadors, expanding interest and excitement in a region that has been, in many ways, ignored by the history books.
+A medley of music, language, stories, and culture secreted away in the Missouri Ozarks now has a voice in the tapestry of this world.
+With the blessing of the Creole people of the Midwest, Dennis Stroughmatt et l’Esprit Creole are its passionate ambassadors, expanding interest and excitement in a region that has been, in may ways, ignored by the history books.
 What many have considered to be long lost is alive and kicking.
-Dennis Stroughmatt et l’Esprit Creole performed on the Justin S. Morrill Performing Arts Center stage at the Festival from June 27 to July 1.
+Dennis Stroughmatt et l’Esprit Creole perform on the Justin S. Morrill Performing Arts Center stage at the Festival from June 27 to July 1.

 University of Texas-Pan American Mariachi Aztlán

 The UTPA Mariachi Aztlán was founded to promote Mexican folk music and Hispanic culture for the benefit of the students and communities of South Texas.
 The group has traveled across the country and throughout Mexico as musical ambassadors representing the beauty of the Hispanic music and cultural traditions and creating bridges of understanding between two countries and diverse audiences.
 UTPA Mariachi Aztlán performs on the Justin S. Morrill Performing Arts Center stage at the Festival from June 27 to July 8.

 The Guernsey Brothers